Nikstar92/Basic-course/README.md

 # Basics Python
-Work with cycle for
+Work with cycle for.
-Work with function
+Work with function.